How it Works

-The Gateway and Subscription Transaction ID can both be found on the Memberships > Orders page under the Gateway and Transaction IDs columns respectively.
+If you are migrating a PMPro site to another PMPro site, you can find the Gateway and Subscription Transaction ID for your member(s) on the Memberships > Orders page under the Gateway and Transaction IDs columns respectively.

 If you want to update an existing subscription, you must enter the updated billing details as well.